 I feel a wide range emotions — anger, sadness, betrayal, confusion, jealousy even…. at the wife because he chose her.
 I have NO DOUBT I made the right decision for myself but how do I process this and eventually let go?
 Feels like it’s taking forever, the emotions are consuming me.

 Here’s how I feel.
 This woman might be heartbroken right now, but she is in such a better place than if she continued dating a married man.
 Being with him is toxic to her self-esteem and wellbeing.

 Doesn’t she deserve to be with someone who isn’t hiding her??
 Doesn’t she deserve to be taken out on weekends and to spend holidays with him? (instead of alone while he spends them with his wife and kids.)

 Dating a married man makes a person feel really bad about themselves in so many ways.

 Breaking up with this guy will do wonders for this woman if she can stay broken up. (and not succumb to his wishes to get back with her because believe me, he will try in the future.)

 Also, if I were her, I wouldn’t be jealous of the wife.
 I would feel sorry for the wife.
 Why?
-Because her husband will undoubtedly cheat again.
+Because her husband has a history of cheating, so he might cheat again.
 This girl gets a fresh start and hopefully has learned that dating a married man isn’t the path to happiness, but rather the road to isolation, loneliness and low self-worth.